-This page gives an overview of items you may want to bring with you when travelling to the Turks and Caicos.
-If you do however neglect some necessity, chances are high that you’ll be able a suitable replacement on Providenciales.
-Depending on what you’ll looking for, the selection on the other islands in the country is far more limited.
+You don't need to bring much when visiting the Turks and Caicos.
+If you happen to forget something, you'll probably be able to easily find a suitable replacement on Providenciales.
+Depending on what you’ll looking for, the selection on the other islands in the country can be far more limited.

-We recommend that all visitors to the Turks and Caicos bring a valid passport.
+It is recommended that all visitors to the Turks and Caicos bring a valid passport with validity at least 6 months beyond your trip completion date.

 This one’s obvious.